twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/design.md

 too, see [#752](https://github.com/twpayne/chezmoi/issues/752).

 If you really want to use symlinks, then chezmoi provides a [symlink mode](/reference/target-types/#symlink-mode) which uses symlinks where possible.

-You can configure chezmoi to work like GNU Stow and have it create a set of symlinks back to a central directory, but this currently requires a bit of manual work (as described in [#167](https://github.com/twpayne/chezmoi/issues/167)). chezmoi might get some
+This configures chezmoi to work like GNU Stow and have it create a set of symlinks back to a central directory, but this currently requires a bit of manual work (as described in [#167](https://github.com/twpayne/chezmoi/issues/167)). chezmoi might get some